Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Frontend tasks

-* Add clear seach button and functionality to search box
-  * **WIP** Status: can now clear search field but complete list does not come back.
-Research needed.
 * Populate all weekdays (not only Monday) with GUI functionality
   * Start out using hardcoded values
 * Fetch timesheets from BE and present them to user in FE app